Civil RightsEducationThe Word - Media

 Henry Bibb

-Bibb was also closely associated with the anti-slavery movement in Canada.
-At Toronto, on 11 Sept.
-1851, he was elected chairman of the North American Convention of Colored Freemen, a general meeting of delegates from England, Jamaica, the free American states, and Upper Canada.
-The convention was called to renew the public and constitutional fight against American slavery, to encourage black slaves to resettle in Canada, and to unite all North American blacks into an agricultural union with the power to sway legislation.
-A year later, on 21 Oct.
-1852, Bibb was elected president of the Windsor Anti-Slavery Society, a branch of the parent Toronto society.
+Bibb’s influence extended beyond his journalistic and colonization efforts.
+He was actively engaged in the anti-slavery movement in Canada, assuming leadership roles within various organizations.
+In 1851, he was elected chairman of the North American Convention of Colored Freemen, a gathering of delegates from England, Jamaica, the free American states, and Upper Canada.
+The convention sought to renew the fight against American slavery, encourage black slaves to resettle in Canada and unite North American blacks in advocating for agricultural reform and legislative change.

 Related posts